Four Simple Reasons for Brands to Offer Loyalty Programs

 The above quote is one of my favourites.
 It succinctly portrays what many businesses and start-ups are dependent on to achieve their long-term revenue generation and profitability goals.
 Customers are the revenue creators.
 And customer loyalty is indispensable to the overall success of brands and businesses.

 The digital boom, fierce market competition and increasing customer expectations paint a rather bleak picture for businesses that are functioning with financial and resource bandwidth.
 Achieving customer-centricity is the only compelling way to attract and engage customers and over time, transform into loyal customers with rewards and incentives.

 Engaging with an existing customer is cheaper than acquiring a new one.
 Which means, businesses need not have to work from the scratch and instead, work out on strategies to earn trust from the existing customers to engage in repurchase and stay loyal to the brands.
 Customer loyalty earned through various, attractive loyalty programs and reward plans bridge the gaps between brands and customers by fostering healthy and meaningful relationships and increasing customer engagement.

 Loyalty rewards and programs keep customers hooked to the brands and add incremental value to the brand health.
-A research by Edelman finds that customers that are loyal to brands are willing to spend 67 per cent more than new customers, confirming discount, coupons, personalized promotional offers, rewards and incentives and loyalty cards prevent customers from disengaging with the
+A research by Edelman finds that customers that are loyal to brands are willing to spend 67 per cent more than new customers, confirming discount, coupons, personalized promotional offers, rewards and incentives and loyalty cards prevent customers from disengaging with the brands.

 If you are still rethinking your decision about building loyalty programs and plans for your brand, below are some of the strong reasons to sign up for the loyalty program services: